ExCL-Docs/excl-user-docs/quick-start-guides/dvc.md

 ```

 {% hint style="warning" %}
-This can also skipped and done instead at the instance level to better support using the repo on non-ExCL systems.
-See _______.
+This can also be skipped and done instead at the instance level to better support using the repo on non-ExCL systems.
+See [Post Clone Steps on ExCL | ExCL User Docs](https://docs.excl.ornl.gov/quick-start-guides/dvc#on-excl-shared-cache).
 {% endhint %}

 ---